 The members of the SETS Committee during the 2019 financial year were:

 - Mr MV Moosa (Chairman from 01 March 2016)

 - Mr SR Binnie

-Three members of the committee were independent non-executive directors; one is a non-executive director and one the Chief Executive Officer.
-In addition, the chairman of the board attends committee meetings ex officio.
-The regional Chief Executive Officers, the Group Head Strategy and Legal, the Group Head Technology, the Group Head Human Resources, the Group Head Corporate Affairs, the Executive Vice President Dissolving Wood Pulp and the Group Head Investor Relations and Sustainability attend meetings by invitation.
+Four members of the committee were independent non-executive directors and one the CEO.
+In addition, the Chairman of the board attends committee meetings ex officio.
+The regional Chief Executive Officers, the Group Head Strategy and Legal, the Group Head Technology, the Group Head Human Resources, the Group Head Corporate Affairs, the Executive Vice-President Dissolving Wood Pulp and the Group Head Investor Relations and Sustainability attend meetings by invitation.